cimendes/metagenomic-assembler-comparison/README.md

 microorganism present in the sample, represents one of the greatest bottlenecks when trying to obtain fiable, reproducible results, not only in metagenomic samples but also in classical whole genome sequencing methodologies.

-Several **dedicated** metagenomic assembly tools for short-read data are available that, n comparison to traditional assemblers, are supposed to be better at dealing with the combination of intragenomic and intergenomic repeats and uneven sequencing coverage (Olson et al., 2017).
+Several **dedicated** metagenomic assembly tools for short-read data are available that, in comparison to traditional assemblers, are supposed to be better at dealing with the combination of intragenomic and intergenomic repeats and uneven sequencing coverage (Olson et al., 2017).
 The use of non dedicated assemblers for metagenomics may come with the cost of wrongly interpret variation as error, especially in samples that contained closely related species, and the